Help – my tooth is killing me, and I have no insurance or money!

 - Extraction of broken teeth after an accident

-Therefore, patients without dental insurance should always check to see if their medical plan might honor claims.
+Therefore, patients without dental insurance should check to see if their medical plan might honor claims.
 Time-sensitive work frequently connects to accidental injury, which makes it medically necessary.